pkh/PKHPickerContainerView/README.md

 - PKHPickerContainerView.h
 - PKHPickerContainerView.m

-Once you have both added to your project, import the `PKHPickerContainerView.h` header file into the view controller you wish to use it in:
+Once you have both added to your project, in the header file of the view controller you wish to use the picker view, import the `PKHPickerContainerView.h` file.

 Then implement the UIPickerView Data Source and Delegate protocols and add the picker container view as a property: